richgo/richjames.tech/src/pages/blog/2020-12-21-decoupled-digital-supporting-a-modern-business-with-micro-frontends-and-micro-services.md

 ##### Zone Apps

 There is another way to decouple: Zone apps.
-This is a NextJs framework based approach and is thereforeopinionated.
+This is a NextJs framework based approach and which will work with React only.
 It allows you to stitch together the routing of multiple NextJs apps running in different locations.
 The only coupling sits with configuration within the main home app.
-This is necessary so it knowswhere to find the other zone apps.
+This is necessary so it knows where to find the other zone apps.
 Beyond that, the applications are fully decoupled.

 There are some downsides with the separate app approach.
 We have only solved the IA/SEO issue.
 The UI could easily become inconsistent.
 To solve that we can use a design system which includes components for standard furniture like header/nav/footer.
 We could even content control the config by consuming a shared configuration file hosted and versioned on a CDN or a headless CMS.

-## An opinionated approach
+## An example

 To solve our complex business needs we need to make some decisions.
-Our business, FakeFurniture.com,has the following requirements:
+Our example business (FakeFurniture.com) has the following requirements:

 * The architecture must support a
 * * Home team looking after core brand